Presidency: Buhari Not Planning to Install Interim Govt

 Deji Elumoye in Abuja

-The Presidency has formally reacted to insinuation in some quarters that interim national government is being planned for the country ahead of the May 29, 2023 hand over date, saying there is no iota of truth in the speculation.
+The Presidency has formally reacted to speculations that an interim national government is being planned for the country ahead of the May 29, 2023 handover date, saying there is no iota of truth in the speculation.

-Rather, it stated that the elections scheduled for February 25 and March 11 will go on and winners declared in line with stipulated guidelines.
+Rather, it stated that the elections scheduled for February 25 and March 11 would go on and winners declared in line with stipulated guidelines.

+The presidency’s response comes hours after Governor Nasir el-rufai of Kaduna State said the cash scarcity following the Naira redesign policy, as well as the current petrol scarcity, were part of a plot to ensure that the 2023 elections do not hold at all, “leading to an interim national government to be led by a retired army general”.

-The Presidency in a statement entitled ‘Stop the Joke About Interim Government, Election Will Hold’, issued on Friday by presidential spokesperson, Mallam Garba Shehu, emphasised that President Buhari was at no time working towards having any interim government and never made any move to truncate the nation’s democratic process.
+The Presidency, in a statement titled, “Stop the Joke About Interim Government, Election Will Hol”’, issued yesterday by presidential spokesperson, Mallam Garba Shehu, emphasised that President Muhammadu Buhari was at no time working towards having any interim government and never made any move to truncate the nation’s democratic process.

-It stated that the rumour is being peddled by politicians who are afraid of losing during the forthcoming general elections.
+It stated that the rumour was being peddled by politicians afraid of losing during the forthcoming general elections.

 The Presidency noted that the recent currency swap has put a lot of pressure on the system including the election process leading to President Buhari consulting widely on how to solve the problem associated with the currency policy and move forward.